-- 1. Apply online at puc.edu/admissions.
+- 1. Apply online at www.puc.edu/admissions.
 There is no fee for online applications. - 2.
-Request that transcripts be sent directly to the Pacific Union College Admissions Office from: - a) the academy or high school from which you graduated; and - b) all colleges you previously attended.

-Applicants are responsible for the transfer of transcripts of all high-school and college work attempted.
+Request that transcripts be sent directly to the Pacific Union College Admissions Office from: - a) the academy or high school from which you graduated; and - b) all colleges you previously attended. - Applicants are responsible for the transfer of transcripts of all high-school and college work attempted.
 Applicants who matriculate directly from high school must provide official complete high school transcripts or GED exam scores, including the graduation date, before the start of college courses.
 Anyone who willfully refrains from transferring all scholastic records, or does not give full and truthful information concerning previous attendance at other educational institutions, will not knowingly be accepted or retained as a student.
 The transcripts become the property of the college and are kept on permanent file.
-The unweighted cumulative GPA from the graduating high school and each college attended is recorded in the application file.

-- 3. Take the required college entrance examination and be sure that scores are on file in the Admissions Office.
+The unweighted cumulative GPA from the graduating high school and each college attended is recorded in the application file. - 3.
+Take the required college entrance examination and be sure that scores are on file in the Admissions Office.
 Pacific Union College participates in the American College Testing Program (ACT) as an essential element in academic advising.
 Each first-year and transfer applicant with fewer than 45 quarter credits must provide ACT (or SAT) scores. - 4.
 International applicants must meet the additional requirements described in the section of this catalog entitled "Admission of International Students". - 5 Wait for a decision letter.
-When all pertinent documents are on file (application form, transcripts, exam scores, the application will be processed and you will promptly be notified in writing of the action taken.
+When all pertinent documents are on file (application form, transcripts, exam scores), the application will be processed and you will promptly be notified in writing of the action taken.
 Applicants who apply before high school graduation will be evaluated for provisional admission based on unweighted GPA and exam scores after seven semesters of high school.
 High school applicants with an unweighted GPA above 2.75 may qualify for early notification after six semesters of high school are complete.
-ACT or SAT scores must be provided by May 1 to confirm admissions qualifications or the admission status may be adjusted.